sstsimulator/sst-macro/docs/manual/manual.md

 -   Watch your `LD_LIBRARY_PATH` if you have multiple different builds.
 If your paths get scrambled and the wrong libraries are being read, you will get bizarre, inscrutable errors.
 -   If the number of simulated processes specified by e.g. `aprun -n 100` does not match the number of nodes in the topology (i.e. you are not space-filling the whole simulated machine), parallel performance will suffer.
 SST-macro partitions nodes, not processes.
--   Furthermore, if you don't space-fill the simulated machine, you might even get weird errors.
-Some MPI ranks might have zero virtual processes, which leads to undefined behavior.
--   If running an MPI program,  you should probably be safe and use the mpicheck debug flag (see below) to ensure the simulation runs to completion.
+-   If running an MPI program,  you should probably be safe and use the `mpi_check` debug flag (see below) to ensure the simulation runs to completion.
 The flag ensures `MPI_Finalize` is called and the simulation did not ``deadlock."
 While the PDES implementation should be stable, it's best to treat it as Beta++ to ensure program correctness.